ysyk2021/the-art-of-effective-problem-solving-techniques-you-need-to-know/src/chapter-8-3.md

-Chapter 8: Applying Effective Problem-Solving Beyond Work: Examples of Individuals Who Successfully Applied Problem-Solving Beyond Work
+Examples of Individuals Who Successfully Applied Problem-Solving Beyond Work
 =======================================================================================================================================

 Effective problem-solving is a valuable skill that can be applied to many areas of life beyond the workplace.
 In this chapter, we will explore examples of individuals who successfully applied problem-solving skills to achieve success in personal and social contexts.